LinkedEarth/Pyleoclim_util/doc_build/contribution_guide.rst

 3. To perform all tests in all testing files inside the specified directory, execute `pytest {directory_path}`

-The order above is somewhat loose, but goes from least complex (time*consuming) to more complex.
+The order above is somewhat loose, but goes from least complex (time-consuming) to more complex.

 Stylistic considerations